Bailador/Bailador/README.md

 ### `template(Str $template-name, *@params)`

 Calls the template which is a file in the views folder.
 For more details see the Template section.
 Should only be used within the code block of a route.

+### `session()`

+Returns the Session Hash.
+Session Hashes are empty if you start a new session.
+For details see the Sessions section.

 Routing
 =======